rchipka/symmetric/README.md

 # Symmetric

-Symmetric enables a Javascript web application to securely achieve *seamless interaction between a client and server*, without learning any frameworks, without building any APIs, and without maintaining multiple codebases.
+Symmetric enables a Javascript web application to securely achieve *seamless interaction* between a client and server, without learning any frameworks, without building any APIs, and without maintaining multiple codebases.

 Symmetric allows a server and client to automatically enter and exchange